Mindstorms-for-Train-Simulators/.github/profile/README.md

 * Install the latest Python program from the Microsoft Store.
 As of time of writing, it is [v3.13](https://apps.microsoft.com/detail/9PNRBTZXMB4Z?hl=en-us&gl=US&ocid=pdpshare).
 * Open up Windows Command Prompt.
 Install the [keyboard](https://pypi.org/project/keyboard/) and [pyvjoy modules](https://pypi.org/project/pyvjoy/) with ``pip install keyboard pyvjoy``.
 If this doesn't work, try running Windows Command Prompt as an administrator. -->
 * Install [vJoystick](https://sourceforge.net/projects/vjoystick/).
 * Download the [VirtualHID](https://github.com/Mindstorms-for-Train-Simulators/VirtualHID/blob/main/dist/main.exe) program.
-It give you a warning pop-up, just ignore that and run the program anyways.
+It may give you a warning pop-up, but ignore it run the program anyways.
 It also prompt for connection permissions (this is necessary in order to listen to the EV3 brick), and it will launch a terminal to show you what the EV3 brick is sending, if at all.
 Feel free to ignore it!
   <!--* Download the [VirtualHID](https://github.com/Mindstorms-for-Train-Simulators/VirtualHID) repository.-->

 ### Setting up the Computer - CobraOne Driver ♥️: